wshon/madedit-mod/README.txt

     was enabled
 New: Automatically raise window after closing Search/Replace/FindInFiles dialog
 New: GTK+ version selection supported(--with-gtk=[VERSION]), 2 and 3 are supported
-New: Astyle is integrated for formatting C/C++/C#/Java code
+New: Astyle is integrated for formatting C/C++/C#/Java code(Ctrl-Shift-K) Updated Simplified Chinese

 Mod v0.3.3.1